sen-mao/StageVAR/README.md

     <br>
     <em>Figure 1.
 Overview of the proposed StageVAR framework.
 We retain the original VAR inference process for the semantic and structure establishment stages, while exploiting semantic irrelevance and low-rank properties in the fidelity refinement stage to accelerate inference.</em>
 </div>

-:star: If StageVAR is helpful to your images or projects, please help star this repo.
-Thanks! :hugs:

 ## 🖼️ Qualitative Results